I beg to move,

 On Saturday, I observed a delay at the start line.
 The horses were in the starting stalls when one decided to dip under the stall and escape.
 That horse experienced only minor injuries, but the other horses were clearly distressed.
 I would like to examine what more can be done to limit the distress and stress experienced by horses at the start of a race.
 One horse, for instance, tried to gallop out of the stalls but it was constrained by the gates; its stress increased with each moment but the gates remained closed.
 Other horses were taken out of the stalls, calmed down, and then placed back in them, but the stress was clearly building.
 The cases of Mukaynis and Commanding Officer demonstrate that more work needs to be done on that particular pinch point.
 An independent body could consider those issues and improve safety for horses.

-I followed the race with a doctor, to observe their role was and how fast medical support was provided.
+I followed the race with a doctor, to observe what their role was and how fast medical support was provided.
 I was puzzled as to why doctors were ahead of vets in the queue and why they did not move around the racecourse in tandem.
 Vets should be able to reach the scene of an injured horse with the same expediency as doctors are able to access injured individuals.
 Perhaps that issue could also be looked at.

 During the day, I also made inquiries about the use of the whip, because that has been raised with me on a number of occasions.
 I understand that whip safety has improved over time.
 It was pointed out that use of the whip has two functions: first, for steering the horse, which can prevent injury; and, secondly, for “encouragement”.
 I understand that the air cushion on the whip provides protection, but evidence from Animal Aid indicates a lack of confidence about whether a whip injures or hurts a horse.
 Again, therefore, I believe that an independent body could look into such issues, building confidence whichever way the debate falls.
 Evidence from an independent regulator could settle an issue such as that of use of the whip in a race.
 In Norway, to ensure animal welfare, a whip is not used.
 We need to understand how “encouragement”, if it does not hurt a horse and is to continue, can be made subject to good regulation, because the current penalties hardly discourage the use of the whip.
 That, too, should be reviewed.